 If you’re migrating your payroll, you'll most likely want to set the opening balances for the leave entitlements and the year to date payment figures for your employees.
-Importing your YTD payroll data will allow you to generate reports for the whole financial year and generate one payment summary for your employees.
+Importing your YTD payroll data will allow you to generate reports for the whole financial year.

 Within the Opening Balances screen, there are six tabs: